María Remedios del Valle

-María Remedios del Valle (ca. 1768–1847) also known as the "Madre de la Patria" (Mother of the Homeland) was an Afro-Argentine camp follower turned soldier who participated in the Argentine War of Independence.
-Wounded in battle, captured, imprisoned and escaped, she lost her entire family during the war.
+María Remedios del Valle (ca. 1768–1847) also known as the "Madre de la Patria" (Mother of the Homeland) was a pardo soldier who participated in the Argentine War of Independence on the side of the United Provinces of the Río de la Plata.

+Although initially a civilian camp follower, she joined the Army of the North and participated in several battles.
+She was captured by Spanish forces after the Battle of Ayohuma, but escaped.
+Her entire family was killed in the war.
 When the war ended, she returned to Buenos Aires and eventually turned to begging.
 Discovered by one of the generals under whom she had fought, she was approved for a pension which was paid over the last decade of her life.

-Largely forgotten until the turn of the 21st century, when Argentine historians began including the contributions of black Argentines, she is now widely recognized for her contributions to the independence of the nation.
-The Argentine legislature declared 8 November as the National Day of Afro-Argentines and African Culture in 2013.
+Largely forgotten until the turn of the 21st century when Argentine historians began including the contributions of Black Argentines, she is now widely recognized for her contributions to the independence of the nation.
+Her portrait is on the 10,000 peso note released in May 2024.

 Early life

 María Remedios del Valle was born in Buenos Aires, Argentina and was listed in her military records as a parda, a term formerly applied to triracial descendants of Europeans, Indigenous Americans, and West African slaves, that later became applied to people of mostly or entirely African descent.
 Testimony given in the 1828 Diario de Sesiones, a Congressional record, states that she was "sixty or more years old", placing her birth around 1768.